Elderly Austrian nuns break out of nursing home and back into their former convent, defying diocese

 When contacted for comment, Reichersberg Abbey, which has been responsible for the monastery since 2022, directed CNN to Grasl’s statements.

-ORF reported that when Reichersberg Abbey assumed responsibility for Schloss Goldenstein, it said it would allow the nuns to remain their for the duration of their retirement as long as their health allowed.
+ORF reported that when Reichersberg Abbey assumed responsibility for Schloss Goldenstein, it said it would allow the nuns to remain there for the duration of their retirement as long as their health allowed.

 The nuns’ long-term future at the monastery is still uncertain, though they now have electricity and hot water in their rooms, ORF said.
 They remain firmly opposed to returning to the nursing home.
 “Before I die in that old people’s home, I would rather go to a meadow and enter eternity that way,” Sister Bernadette told the BBC.